stringsc/WeatherApp/README.md

 ## Search Functionality

-Allows users to search for any city and receive instant weather details.
+-Allows users to search for any city and receive instant weather details.

-Responsive Design: Optimized for both desktop and mobile devices.
+=Responsive Design: Optimized for both desktop and mobile devices.

 ## Technologies Used

-JavaScript
+1. JavaScript

-HTML
+2. HTML

-CSS
+3. CSS

-OpenWeatherMap API
+4. OpenWeatherMap API

 ## Setup